Variational Bayes latent class approach for EHR-based phenotyping with large real-world data: Results

-\subsection{Posterior Diagnostics}
+\subsubsection{Posterior Diagnostics}

 The posterior diagnostics plots for the biomarkers in Figure~\ref{fig:bayesplot} show that, for (a) MCMC, we see no evidence of collinearity and the posterior means appear close to those we obtained with \textit{JAGS} (b).
 The \textit{mcmc pairs} plot for VB appears reasonable for HbA1c but not for the Glucose biomarker \textit{rpg\_b\_int} prior.
-There appears to be correlation between the glucose priors.
+There appears to be a correlation between the glucose priors and the expected value for Glucose is far from that obtained with MCMC (Table \ref{table:allResults}).
+We were unable to fully explain this correlation and the Glucose mode far from that reported by MCMC.
+We made several amendments to the model specification along with algorithm hyperparameter tuning that all returned the same effect for Glucose.
 Since there is a single chain for VB there is only the top triangular set, which represents 100\% of the posterior samples.
 This type of plot does not communicate the relative variances of the posteriors.

-\subsection{Goodness of fit}
+\subsubsection{Goodness of fit}

-We used approximate leave-one-out cross-validation from the R \textit{loo} package to evaluate the goodness of fit for the model. \textit{loo} uses log-likelihood point estimates from the model to measure its predictive accuracy against training samples generated by Pareto Smoothed Importance Sampling (PSIS) ~\citep{vehtari2015pareto}.
+We used approximate leave-one-out cross-validation from the R \textit{loo} package to evaluate the goodness of fit for the model. \textit{loo} uses log-likelihood point estimates from the model to measure its predictive accuracy against training samples generated by Pareto Smoothed Importance Sampling (PSIS)~\citep{vehtari2015pareto}.
 The PSIS shape parameter $k$ is used to assess the reliability of the estimate.
-If $k$ < 0.5 the variance of the importance ratios is finite and the central limit theorem holds.
+If $k <$ 0.5 the variance of the importance ratios is finite and the central limit theorem holds.
 If $k$ is between 0.5 and 1 the variance of the importance ratios is infinite but the mean exists.
-If $k$ > 1 the variance and mean of the importance ratios do not exist.
-The results for the two biomarkers (Figure~\ref{fig:loo}) show all of the n=38,000 observations are in a $k$ < 0.5 range.
+If $k >$ 1 the variance and mean of the importance ratios do not exist.
+The results for the two biomarkers (Figure~\ref{fig:loo}) show all of the n=38,000 observations are in a $k <$ 0.5 range.
 It appears VB performs approximately as well as MCMC in the context of the PSIS metric.

-\subsection{Empirical Performance}
+\subsubsection{Empirical Performance}

-The model mean estimates for biomarkers and the sensitivity analysis for the indicator variables show good agreement with \textit{JAGS} apart from the Glucose variable under ADVI (Table ~\ref{table:allResults}).
+The model sensitivity analysis for the indicator variables shows good agreement with MCMC (Table ~\ref{table:allResults}).
+The mean shift estimates for biomarkers Glucose variable under ADVI.